backend-development/backend-development-textbook/source/adv_authentication.md

 # Advanced Authentication

 This guide is about Authentication for Web and Mobile Apps.

 After reading this guide you will

 - have an overview of scenarios and authentication methods
-- be able to build a rails app that uses other authentication providers with OAuth
+- be able to use several authentiation methods in next.js
-- be able to build a rails app with JWT
+- be able to use several authentiation methods in rails

-REPO: You can study the [code](https://github.com/backend-development/rails-example-kanban-board-login) and try out [the demos](https://kanban-1.herokuapp.com/) for the authentication examples described here.

 ---

+## Concepts

-## Authentication + Authorisation Scencarios
+### Authentication and Authorisation Scencarios

 Some questions to ask yourself: